glycodynamics/Tutorial-Protein-GAG-Docking/README.md

 module load glycotorch-vina
 GlycoTorchVina --config config.txt --out docked-glycotorch.pdbqt  --log docked_glycotorch.log --chi_coeff 1 --chi_cutoff 2
 ```
-If you cannot run these calculation remotely, docking was performed and output file from vina-carb [docked-vinacarb.pdbqt](https://github.com/glycodynamics/gag-docking/blob/main/docked-vinacarb.pdbqt) and GlycoTorach Vina [docked-glycotorch.pdbqt](https://github.com/glycodynamics/gag-docking/blob/main/docked-glycotorch.pdbqt) ate available for analysis.
+If you cannot run these calculations remotely, docking was performed, and output file from vina-carb [docked-vinacarb.pdbqt](https://github.com/glycodynamics/gag-docking/blob/main/docked-vinacarb.pdbqt) and GlycoTorach Vina [docked-glycotorch.pdbqt](https://github.com/glycodynamics/gag-docking/blob/main/docked-glycotorch.pdbqt) ate available for analysis.

 ## 5. Analyzing Docking Results
-We have docked heparin sulfate to sulfotransferase using three different software, AutoDock Vina, Vina-carb and GlycoTorchVina.
-These three program differ in their approach to sample glycosidic linkage and sugar ring.
-Now we want to visualize docking poses and see which program predicted heparin binding similar to what has been seen in the crystal structure of the X-ray structure of the complex obtained from PDB [PDB ID: 1T8U](https://www.rcsb.org/structure/1t8u).
+We have docked heparin sulfate to sulfotransferase using three different software, AutoDock Vina, Vina-carb, and GlycoTorchVina.
+These three programs differ in their approach to sample glycosidic linkage and sugar ring.
+Now we want to visualize docking poses and see which program predicted heparin-binding similar to what has been seen in the crystal structure of the X-ray structure of the complex obtained from PDB [PDB ID: 1T8U](https://www.rcsb.org/structure/1t8u).
 Now load
-OPen PyMOL and load [docked-vina.pdbqt](https://github.com/glycodynamics/gag-docking/blob/main/docked-vina.pdbqt) and view all 20 docking poses by pressing right arrow key of the keyboard.
+OPen PyMOL and load [docked-vina.pdbqt](https://github.com/glycodynamics/gag-docking/blob/main/docked-vina.pdbqt) and view all 20 docking poses by pressing the right arrow key of the keyboard.

 ![alt text](https://github.com/glycodynamics/gag-docking/blob/main/images/docked_ligands.png)

-As shown above in the figure (middile), top scoring docked pose (pose 1) from AutoDock vina had docked liagnd sligtly diferently where only two monosaccharides overlap from its binding pose in the crystal strcture.
-If you play all the docking poses, pose 14 overlaps nicely over the crystal strcture binding pose.
-This shows that AutoDock vina was able to prodce a good docking pose but failed to rank that pose as top scoring pose. \
+As shown above, in the figure (middle), the top-scoring docked pose (pose 1) from AutoDock vina had docked ligand slightly differently.
+Only two monosaccharides overlap from its binding pose in the crystal structure.
+If you play all the docking poses, pose 14 overlaps nicely over the crystal structure binding pose.
+This shows that AutoDock vina produced a good docking pose but failed to rank that pose as a top-scoring pose. \
+\
-On the other hnad, Vina-carb ranks that pose as the top-scoring pose as its top scoring pose overlaps very well over the crystal strcture binding pose.\
+On the other hand, Vina-carb ranks that pose as the top-scoring pose as its top-scoring pose overlaps very well over the crystal structure binding pose.\
+\
-Please not that aim of this tutorial is educate in running docking using all the three software and not to show that vina docking poses will be wrong and vina-carb will always provde a good docking pose.
-Performnce of docking programs is greatly affected by a number of factors and careful investigation is advised on case to case basis.
-However, in general vina-carb has shown improved accuracy for protein-glycan complexes when evaluated on larger protein-glycan datasets.
+Please note that this tutorial aims to educate in running docking using all three software and not to show that vina docking poses will be wrong and vina-carb will always provide a good docking pose.
+The performance of docking programs is greatly affected by several factors, and careful investigation is advised on a case-to-case basis.
+However, vina-carb has generally shown improved accuracy for protein-glycan complexes when evaluated on larger protein-glycan datasets.